neutron-org/mainnet-assets/README.md

 #### `ccvconsumer` section updates

-Due to the upgrade of the ICS dependency to [v1.1.0-multiden](https://github.com/cosmos/interchain-security/tree/v1.1.0-multiden), and due to using a version of ICS with soft opt-out,  there is 3 parameters that were added to the `ccvconsumer` section of the genesis:
+Due to the upgrade of the Neutron's ICS dependency to [v1.2.0-multiden](https://github.com/cosmos/interchain-security/tree/v1.2.0-multiden), and due to using a version of ICS with soft opt-out,  there is 3 parameters that were added to the `ccvconsumer` section of the genesis:

 ```json
 {